Full Name: Noah Galloway

 Noah is determined to inspire others by his actions, by training like a machine and demonstrating that challenges are meant to be conquered no matter how big they might be.

-Noah resides in Birmingham, AL.
+Noah currently resides in Alabaster, AL.